Welcome to Model T Coils.com

 *No matter which device I use, I will stand behind my work.
 If you are unhappy with their performance, I will re-tune them on the other device at my cost.

-I will diagnose your coils, clean the wood, oil the wood (and finish the wood with a clear coat if requested), repair the boxes to the extent possible, paint the tops black, clean the contacts, clean the posts, dig out the old capacitors, solder in new capacitors, repot the boxes with hot tar, use new brads in the doors, install new points, tune the coils, and test them thoroughly on the bench before mailing.
+I will diagnose your coils, clean the wood, oil the wood, repair the boxes to the extent possible, paint the tops black with non-conductive paint, clean the contacts, clean the posts, dig out the old capacitors, solder in new capacitors, repot the boxes with hot tar, install new brads in the doors, install new KW points, tune the coils, and test them thoroughly on the bench before mailing. **PLEASE NOTE; I WILL NOT WORK ON THE AFTERMARKET BLACK PLASTIC-CASED COILS or THE GENERIC COILS OF THIS TYPE**

-So, complete rebuilds are $38.75 per coil ($155 for 1 set of 4). **The cores you send me must be rebuildable.
-If you don’t have good cores, I can sell you individual rebuilt coils for $65 if I have them in stock.
+So ... complete rebuilds are $43.75 per coil ($175 for 1 set of 4). **The cores you send me must be rebuildable.
+If you don’t have good cores, I can sell you individual rebuilt coils for $80 - if I have them in stock.
+Also, if your coils don't have any top hardware that I can reuse, the total price will be $10 more.

-Return shipping is $20 for 4 coils. (for any other number of coils, just ask me for a shipping quote.)
+Return shipping is $24 for 4-6 coils to the Continental US. (for any other destination or number of coils, ask me for a shipping quote.)

 *Not all rebuild jobs are the same.
 I will work with you depending on what you need, and we'll come up with a price that we both agree on.